Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 With a name like Zooqle, it’s got to be good.
 Still a newcomer to the torrent scene (don’t worry, though, its website compares favorably with any professional company), this torrent provider has already amassed 1,300 tv shows and 30,000 movies.

 The account sign-up process requires an email address.
 Once you create a username and password to match, you’re good to go.
 With a growing selection of content and hardly any annoying advertisements, expect Zooqle to continue to grow in popularity for the foreseeable future.
-We give this one the nod over quite a few other contenders when it comes to the best torrent sites of 2019.
+We give this one the nod over quite a few other contenders when it comes to the best torrent sites.

 A Word About Torrents

 Make no mistake, a lot of copyright violations are going on at any hour of the day behind any torrent’s innocuous exterior.
 While it seems these agencies are focused on taking down the site owners, they probably wouldn’t worry too much if they could nab your IP address at the same time.
 Stay safe.
-Find a highly-rated VPN service and put it to use before you head out to use your favorite torrent.
+Always use a secure VPN app and put it to use before you visit any torrent site.